My First Flight – Traveling Abroad

 This was a monumental moment in my life, one I had been building up for so long.
-And yet I wanted to leave and go home without getting on the plane.
+And yet I wanted to leave and go home without getting on the plane for my first flight.
 Why?

 As I sat crying and anxious in my hotel room, I couldn’t figure out what was making me feel this way.
 I had planned and booked everything.
 I had researched how to pack the perfect carry on 1000 times and I’d replayed the video demonstration of take off and landing god knows how many times.
-While I had prepared myself well, I was still terrified.
+While I had prepared myself well for my first flight, I was still terrified.

 Hotel Breakfast and Check-Out

 I proceeded downstairs to the buffet of breakfast items, but I did not take full advantage of those.
 In hindsight that pathetic bowl of Frosties was not the right option when there was a wall of scrambled eggs and bacon across the room.
 But alas, I finished my disappointing breakfast and it was nearing time for checkout.
 I had the bags all packed and the key handed in, and all that was left was to head to the airport.
 The shuttle bus was the option of choice, considering how much further the terminal was than what Google maps had told me!

 I was totally bewildered by the selection of routes that could be taken when we entered the airport.
 After I located the information desk and was told to proceed up the stairs to security, I relaxed a bit.
 I flew straight through to the dreaded security line.
 As this is the UK we are talking about, it was a winding queue of people squashed too close together with many huffs of how long the wait had been (not actually that long, British people tend to exaggerate).
 I found it quite fun.
 This was not just my first flight, but my first airport security queue, how exciting (weirdo).
 My brother, who was my travel companion, was a lot more stressed at this point.
 To make matters worse he got stopped for an item he forgot he had!

 At the Gate